What Courses Will You Take in a Master’s in Education Program?

 Curriculum Development

-Curriculum development teaches you how to form an effective curriculum, either for a district or a school.
-Doing so can help you meet the needs of the students you're serving.
+Curriculum development teaches you how to form an effective curriculum, either for a district, a school, or a private sector setting.
+Doing so can help you meet the needs of the students you’re serving.

-You'll study high school course requirements for college admissions, how to select the right textbook to meet curriculum goals, and how to ensure a manageable student workload.
+You may study high school course requirements for college admissions, how to select the right textbook to meet curriculum goals, or how to create a manageable student workload.

 Teacher Leadership